Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

-Now that you’ve signed up, connect your bank account and answer a few questions, which will help Stash determine your risk profile: conservative, moderate or aggressive.
+Once you sign up, connect your bank account and answer a few questions, which will help Stash determine your risk tolerance: conservative, moderate or aggressive.

 Once that’s all set, take a moment to get familiar with the app.

 Tap “Learn” on the bottom toolbar, and you’ll gain access to Stash’s investor’s guide.
-This addresses frequently asked questions, including what exactly you’re investing in (hint: exchange-traded funds, or ETFs), how to choose your first investment and which investments are worth adding to the mix.
+This addresses frequently asked questions, including what exactly you’re investing in, how to choose your first investment and which investments are worth adding to the mix.

-Go ahead, and tap “Invest.”
-This section showcases the various portfolios at your disposal.
+To get started with your first investment, go into your Stash account, and tap “Invest.”
+This section showcases your investment options, the various managed portfolios at your disposal.
 Categories include:

-- “I Believe,” which allows you to invest in causes you might believe in.
+- “I Believe,” which allows you to invest in causes you believe in.

 - “I Want,” which breaks portfolios down by products and services.

-- “I Like,” which features specific interests, like travel.
+- “I Like,” which features interests, like travel.

-- “Companies,” which lets you pick and choose specific companies you want to invest in.
+- “Companies,” which lets you pick and choose companies you want to invest in.